bastienrinck/2017_Arcade/README.md

 # 2017_Arcade
-Game terminal with loading of graphic library and game during runtime
+Game terminal with loading of graphic library and game during runtime.

 ## Authors
 * Bastien Rinck